 Both the text and music of the first movement are assumed to be largely unchanged from the original 1725 version, C 36c.
 The notion of raising one′s voice to the stars above is neatly suggested in the ritornello through the rising scalic passages and the rippling triplets.
 A pair of oboe d′amores join the strings, playing a major solo role in both this and subsequent movements.

 The texture of the choral writing is determined absolutely by the text, the opening lines of which carry the command to raise our cheerful voices upwards to the very stars.
 Two passages of close imitation (from bars 14 and 26) stress the ascending nature of the imagery through the orders of entry: bass, tenor, alto and soprano.
 But following a shortened version of the ritornello in which the triplets predominate, the choral writing suddenly becomes forcefully homophonic (from bar 42)—-but cease—-there is no need of a great sound, the Lord of Glory approaches even now!

 Continuing within the framework of a conventional ritornello movement, Bach then sets both sections of the text a second time (from bar 63) ending with a swirling of rapid entries of all four voices representing the approaching Lord (bars 95-6).

 The ritornello is tightly constructed, a perfect example of Bach′s keen eye for motivic potential and development.
 The first bar contains all three seeds which form the basis of the remainder of the movement: a falling scale followed by the three-note figure of joy (both on oboes) below the triplet (violins).

-Oboes above 1st violins.
+Oboes and 1st violins.

 The string triplet provides an excellent demonstration of the technique of introducing an idea some time before it is substantially developed.
 It sticks in the subconscious mind almost subliminally; we feel, somehow, that the later streams of triplets are ′right′ because the rhythm has already been suggested to us and lodged in our brains.